 Bring Up the Topic

-Don’t be afraid to ask your partner his/her status, to start a conversation among friends and/or family, or to have a round table discussion within your local organization.
+Don’t be afraid to ask your partner his/her status.
+Start a conversation among friends and/or family.
+You can also consider having a round table discussion within your local organization.

 Plan for Your Pregnancy